Spurs v Luton Town Match Reports

 04.10.1986 | Division 1 Away Drew 0-0

 Luton upped their game on the visit to White Hart Lane to meet Spurs, now managed by their former boss David Pleat.
 Only a wonder save on the hour by Ray Clemence from Mike Newell preserved the clean sheet to earn a draw.
 Both teams were missing forwards, with Clive Allen injured, while Luton’s Brian Stein was suspended and Mick Harford had poisoned blood.
 However, Nicholas, Preece and North went close before Ray Clemence pushed Brian Stein’s effort over the top.
 Danny Thomas did well to head a cross away, just over his own bar and Les Sealey had to tip over a 25 yard Glenn Hoddle drive just before half-time.
-Clemence’s save down at his post to prevent Newell scoring was followed up with a late stop to deny Ricky Hill.
+Clemence’s save down at his post to prevent Newell scoring on the hour was followed up with a late stop to deny Ricky Hill.
 Teams : |

 .. | |